quantopian/zipline/docs/source/trading-calendars.rst

 A session represents a contiguous set of minutes, and has a label that is midnight UTC.
 It is important to note that a session label should not be considered a specific point in time, and that midnight UTC is just being used for convenience.

+For an average day of the `New York Stock Exchange <https://www.nyse.com/index>`__, the market opens at 9:30AM and closes at 4PM.
+Trading sessions can change depending on the exchange, day of the year, etc.

 Why Should You Care About Trading Calendars?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Let's say you want to buy a share of some equity on Tuesday, and then sell it on Saturday.
 If the exchange in which you're trading that equity is not open on Saturday, then in reality it would not be possible to trade that equity at that time, and you would have to wait until some other number of days past Saturday.
-It would then be unreasonable to allow your trading algorithm to also place a trade on Saturday.
+Since you wouldn't be able to place the trade in reality, it would also be unreasonable for your backtest to place a trade on Saturday.

 In order for you to backtest your strategy, the dates in that are accounted for in your `data bundle <http://www.zipline.io/bundles.html>`__ and the dates in your ``TradingCalendar`` should match up; if the dates don't match up, then you you're going to see some errors along the way.
 This holds for both minutely and daily data.